andrewhao/martini/README.md

 This has some benefits:

 - First of all, ES modules are *much* easier to statically parse and find dependencies, since you can explicitly declare a subset of a module that you depend on.
 If we used our commonjs pattern, we need to return regular objects, and that's an expensive operation!
+- ES modules also export bindings instead of values, and this leads to a whole host of performance optimizations.
+- Including asynchronous (dynamic) module loading!

 Static analysis of dependency graphs help us know exactly what variable is in scope at exactly what point in time.
 That's how new tools like [rollup](https://www.rollupjs.org) have incredible tree-shaking capabilities!